 Key findings from the study include:

-- Maze navigation tests showed significantly shorter navigation times (P
+- Maze navigation tests showed significantly shorter navigation times (P<0.05) and reduced obstacle collisions in the vector-treated eye for all groups.

 - Immunohistochemical analysis showed expression of the human CNGA3 gene in all 13 vector-treated eyes but not in untreated or vehicle treated eyes.